romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are reviewing a GitHub Actions workflow and encounter an action defined in the workflow file.
+Q: You are reviewing a GitHub Actions workflow and encounter an action defined in the workflow file.
 How can you identify the type of action used (e.g., JavaScript, Docker container, or composite)?
 <details><summary>Show the answer</summary><p>

 - **By checking the runs section in the action's action.yml or action.yaml file**